semantic-flow/sflo/documentation/concept.mesh.flow-facet.v-series.md

 ---
 id: j15tveot7ja8tmxy7vvmpjz
-title: v-series component facet
+title: v-series flow facet
 desc: ''
-updated: 1751993401970
+updated: 1755853780629
 created: 1730660597230
 ---

-Components with the **v-series component facet** have at least one historical checkpoint, i.e. at some point a [[concept.weave-process]] has generated a [[concept.mesh.resource.element.flow.snapshot.version]].
+Flows with the **v-series flow facet** have at least one historical checkpoint, i.e. at some point a [[concept.weave-process]] has generated a [[concept.mesh.resource.element.flow.snapshot.version]].

-A [[concept.mesh.flow-facet.versioned]] collects [[Version|concept.mesh.resource.element.flow.snapshot.version]], so a v-series components must've had versioning turned on for at least one weave.
+A [[concept.mesh.flow-facet.versioned]] collects [[Version|concept.mesh.resource.element.flow.snapshot.version]], so a v-series flow probably had versioning turned on for at least one weave.